Advocacy: Maryland

 This federal initiative is an ongoing effort to reduce the number of new HIV infections in the United States by at least 90% by 2030.
 Monies are awarded through the Health and Human Services and the Health Resources and Services Administration.
 The Foundation for AIDS Research (amFAR)

 Policy priorities and advocacy resources page.
-HIV & Aging Policy Action Coalition (HAPAC)
+Let's Stop HIV Together (CDC)

 Together is an evidence-based campaign aiming to empower communities, partners, and health care providers to reduce HIV stigma and promote HIV testing, prevention, and treatment.
 Maryland State Plan on Aging